Buckinghamshire Railway Centre Logo

 Sentinel 0-4-0 No. 9537 Susan

-Photos: Steve Ord - Susan in Up Yard Shed / Steve Ord - On Service Train
+Steve Ord - Susan in Up Yard Shed

 This locomotive is a later Sentinel design, incorporating improvements over previous designs of this type.
 It includes a rear bunker of larger capacity, a larger water tank of fabricated construction, and the ability to change gear without leaving the loco cab, but the loco has to be stationary when so doing.
 Other minor improvements in cab controls were also made.